apache/druid/docs/configuration/index.md

 druid.segmentCache.locations=${file:UTF-8:${env:SEGMENT_DEF_LOCATION}}
 ```

-If the property is not set an exception will be thrown on startup, but a default can be provided if desired.
+If the property is not set, an exception will be thrown on startup, but a default can be provided if desired.
 Setting a default value will not work with file interpolation as an exception will be thrown if the file does not exist.

 ```
 druid.metadata.storage.type=${env:METADATA_STORAGE_TYPE:-mysql}
 druid.processing.tmpDir=${sys:java.io.tmpdir:-/tmp}
 ```

-If you need to set a variable that is wrapped by `${...}` but do not want it to be interpolated you can escape it by adding another `$`.
+If you need to set a variable that is wrapped by `${...}` but do not want it to be interpolated, you can escape it by adding another `$`.
 For example:

 ```
 config.name=$${value}